edlwang/ProbabilisticMLFinalProject/index.md

 # Introduction
 A fundamental component of robotics is the perception of the external environment.
 This enables robots to encode information about the space to inform decision-making.
 One such way to represent spatial information is via point clouds.
 Point clouds are a collection of points in 3D Euclidean space representing the geometry of an object or space.
 They are often generated using methods such as LiDAR or photogrammetry.
 Oftentimes, the point clouds these sensors generate are noisy or incomplete.

 In this project, we investigate the performance of classical and probabilistic machine learning methods under the constraint of partial and noisy observations of point cloud data.
 We primarily consider two tasks: predicting the object class and completing the full 3D shape given a partial representation.
+Our motivation for this comes from a robotics paper[@se3diffusionfields], where they use these two steps on the shapeNet dataset before the rest of their method doing diffusion on robot gripper poses.
 Through this, we aim to provide insights into the effectiveness of different approaches to tasks involving partially observed 3D forms, with potential applications in robotics, autonomous systems, and computer vision.

 # Methodology
 We explore generative modeling and classification methods on partial 3D point cloud data, specifically focusing on transformations of two shapes: cubes and spheres.